a1danw/react-native_tesla_ui/README.md

 #
-<h2>Basic full stack Amazon clone using Apollo client and Apollo server.</h2>
+<h2>Simple React native UI using Flatlist and snap alignment when scrolling.</h2>

 ![](readme-img.png)